csmart/ansible-role-virt-infra/README.md

-The qcow2 cloud base images to use for guests are specified as variables in the inventory and should exist under libvirt images directory (default is _/var/lib/libvirt/images/_).
+The qcow2 cloud base images to use for guests are specified as variables in the inventory and should exist under libvirt images directory (default is `/var/lib/libvirt/images/`).
 That is to say, this won't download the images for you automatically.

-Guest qcow2 boot images are created from those base images and cloud-init is used to configure guests on boot up.
-The cloud-init ISOs are created automatically and attached to the guest.
-Timezone will be set to match the KVM host by default.
+Guest qcow2 boot images are created from those base images.
+By default these use the cloud image as a backing file, however it also supports cloning instead.
+You can create additional disks as you like.
+You can also choose to keep any disk image rather than deleting it when a VM is undefined.
+The cloud-init ISOs are created automatically and attached to the guest to configure it on boot.

-By default, your shell username will also be used for the guest, along with your public SSH keys on the KVM host (you can override that).
-Host entries are added to /etc/hosts on the KVM host so you can SSH straight in (but it doesn't modify your SSH config yet).
+The timezone will be set to match the KVM host by default and the ansible user will be used for the guest, along with your public SSH keys on the KVM host (you can override that).
+Host entries are added to `/etc/hosts` on the KVM host and it also modifies ansible user's SSH config and adds the fingerprint to `known_hosts` so that you can SSH straight in (which it tests as part of the deploy).
 You can set a root password if you really want to.

 With all that, you could define and manage OpenStack/Swift/Ceph clusters of different sizes with multiple networks, disks and even distros!